-Project Overview: This project will initiate a countywide grant administration software.
-The County is in need of a modern computerized grant software to effectively and efficiently manage and track grant-funded opportunities.
+Project Overview: This project will streamline Lane County's business practices related to grant administration, tracking, and compliance.
+The County is in need of a holistic system to effectively and efficiently manage and track grant-funded opportunities.
 This project will create efficiencies and streamline the grant management life-cycle across the organization, from applying for and securing new grant funds, approvals, reporting, and through grant close-out.
-This project and will serve as a legacy project for all departments responsible for grant administration.